In our Criminal Justice program you will:

 What You Can Earn

-7 college credits in this pathway // Healthcare Provider CPR & AED Certification // National Incident Management System (NIMS) Certification
+7 Credits for 2 College Courses in This Pathway // Healthcare Provider CPR & AED Certification // National Incident Management System (NIMS) Certification // Traffic Incident Management (TIM) Certification // OSHA 10-Hour Card

 32+ years in law enforcement on the Chelmsford, Ma.
 Police Department, retiring at the rank of Lieutenant/Shift Commander.
 Duties included; patrol, crime prevention, detective, bicycle unit, boat patrol as well as traffic and safety.